chairfull/GodotOdysseyFramework/README.md

 > [!WARNING]
 > Unstable early development build.

+> [!WARNING]
+> Project is pro-AI, so if you are anti-clanker you may wish to avoid.

 > [!NOTE]
 > Feel free to raise issues with features you want or ideas to discuss.